 Submission Guidelines for Midwest Vegetable Trial Reports

-To: Vegetable Research and Extension Faculty and StaffFrom: Liz Maynard and Wenjing Guan, Purdue University, co-editors Date: October 2, 2020 Re: Call for Papers for the Midwest Vegetable Trial Report for 2020 (online version)
+To: Vegetable Research and Extension Faculty and StaffFrom: Liz Maynard, Wenjing Guan, and Petrus Langenhoven, Purdue University, co-editors Date: September 24, 2021 Re: Call for Papers for the Midwest Vegetable Trial Report

 • Submit publication-ready pdfs or MS Word files online at https://docs.lib.purdue.edu/mwvtr/